 Time spent outdoors with works of public art encourages new ideas, conversations and a welcomed flourish to an otherwise ordinary route.
 Take a detour on your next commute to visit one of these nearby pieces.

-Photography exhibitions allow us to travel---both geographically and through time---provide very proof of the passage of time, and give us permission to curiously gaze at others without shame.
-The fascinating subjects of many master photographers are on view now in New York.
+Photography exhibitions allow us to travel---both geographically and through time---and give us permission to curiously gaze at others without shame.
+Take advantage of fascinating glimpses of life through trained eyes at the following galleries, museums and libraries.

-From the latest author tours to masterpieces on view, from Latin jazz concerts to flamenco lessons, there are plenty of ways to keep up with your ancestral heritage, or to expose yourself to different cultural views for the first time.
+From the latest author talks to masterpieces on view, from Latin jazz concerts to flamenco lessons, there are plenty of ways to keep up with your ancestral heritage, or to see a different cultural perspective for the first time.

 Lower Manhattan, the geographic and historic starting point of New York City, is home to national monuments and memorials that reflect the nation's history, as well as scores of contemporary museums, cultural groups, public art works and performing arts centers.